jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 #### Content Declaration for all Collected Metrics

 A warehouse filled with data collected from diverse sources is useless without proper labeling.
-Create metadata that describes the collected data.
-What are the source(s)?
-What measurement units?
+Hence, these is a need to create metadata that describes the collected data.  (e.g. What are the source(s)?
+What measurement units are used?
 Precision?
-What is included/excluded in these numbers?
+What is included/excluded in these numbers?)

-The metadata itself must also have a formal description.
-Use YANG for the metadata schema.
+The metadata itself must also have a formal description.  e.g. Use YANG for the metadata schema.
 Keep the metadata attached to the dataflow it describes, so that the relation is clear to each component that has anything to do with it, including components added by other